Assistant Professor, School of Economics, University of Nottingham

 Research: My research focuses on the empirical aspects of economic development, technological change and growth.
 My current research on knowledge accumulation and diffusion is funded by the UK ESRC under the 'Future Research Leaders' scheme.
 My CV can be found here, detailed research output is here (Google Scholar page and RePEc page).

-Book publication: Routledge recently published Empirical Development Economics to which I contributed three chapters on panel time series (macro panels) - Chapters 26-28.
+Book publication: Routledge published Empirical Development Economics late last year, to which I contributed three chapters on panel time series (macro panels) - Chapters 26-28.
 The cover is designed from a photo taken by one of the other contributors, Simon Quinn (Oxford).
 The lead authors are Mans Soderbom (Gothenburg) and my DPhil supervisor Francis Teal (Oxford), the section on impact evaluation was written by Andrew Zeitlin (Georgetown).
 Some more details on the book can be found here (order from Routledge US or UK, Amazon US or UK).
 A dedicated website contains data and do files for replication.

 Peer review: In March 2014 I served on the Commissioning Panel for the UK DFID/ESRC Growth Research Programme, which under this second call funded around £10m's worth of research on Agriculture, Financial Sector Development and Innovation in Low Income Countries.